 Beating those three games was a major victory for me because I generally don’t commit myself well to beating games.
 Far too often, I think of myself as a “collector,” which is an absurd notion given the fact that there is nothing physical about my Steam game collection.
-It might as well be water vapor for all the good it does me.
+It might as well be water vapor for all the collector value it holds.

 The second gravity well I’ve been orbiting is a bit more philosophical.
 It’s been a question that’s been floating in the back of my mind since I wrote my last piece on the future of gaming.
 What is so special about games that can make it a distinct medium from every other form of art?
-You see, every form of art is presented through a medium.
-Every medium has a strength, that serves the purpose of the art.
+Every form of art is presented through a medium.
+Every medium has a strength that serves the purpose of the art.
 Let’s take a look at some popular media and see how they aid art’s purpose:

 - Film: A visual and auditory journey, crafted to be consumed in a single sitting

 - Television: A visual and auditory journey, crafted to be consumed in multiple sittings (for a series, which is more easily viewed as a art, rather than say, a stand-alone episode of a sitcom)

 - Novel: A narrative capable of exploring multiple characters; unique for the ease by which an author can explore a character’s mind.